rust-lang/spec/spec/dynamic/layout.md

 [!NOTE]: For example, the size of `u8` is `1`, and the size of `u32` is `4`.

-[§](r[dynamic.layout.properties.align]) Each `Sized` type and the slice type has a property call its alignment requirement.
+[§](r[dynamic.layout.properties.align]) Each `Sized` type and the slice type has a property called its alignment requirement.
 The alignment requirement is a positive integer power of 2.
+An address satisfies an alignment requirement if it is a multiple of that alignment requirement.

 [!NOTE]: The alignment requirement may simply be called the alignment or align of the type.